-While doing graduate coursework, students are expected to write final research papers (or the equivalent thereof, according to course requirements) in each of their courses.
+While doing graduate coursework, students are expected to write final research papers (or the equivalent thereof) in each of their courses.
 These papers must be written in English.
-Except for courses in other departments, broad reading courses in secondary scholarship, or courses devoted to specific theoretical or disciplinary approaches, students are expected to use primary sources as a standard routine.
-While doing coursework, students should deposit one sample of their best written work in their departmental file at the end of each academic year.
+At the end of the first and second academic year, students should deposit one sample of their best written work in their departmental file.

-The Graduate School requires all students to spend at least one year in residence before taking the general examination; most students are in residence at least through the examination, and usually much longer.
-The department considers it advantageous for students to be in residence and hence in frequent contact with peers and advisers.
-At the same time, the department encourages students to take courses at neighboring institutions (such as Columbia University, New York University, Rutgers University, and University of Pennsylvania).
-Moreover, Princeton is part of the Exchange Scholar Program, a student-exchange consortium of top-level research universities that allows students to study for a semester or a year at another participating institution.
+Students can take courses at neighboring institutions like Columbia University, New York University, Rutgers University, and University of Pennsylvania.
+Princeton is also part of the Exchange Scholar Program(link is external), a student-exchange consortium of research universities that allows students to study for a semester or a year at another participating institution.

-The European and (for students in Chinese studies) Japanese language requirements must be fulfilled prior to the general examination, that is, typically within the first two years of study.
-These and any other language requirements may be fulfilled through regular courses during the academic year and/or by participation in intensive summer programs that typically provide the equivalent of a full year of language study.
+The European and (for students in Chinese studies) Japanese language requirements must be fulfilled prior to the General Examination.
+These and any other language requirements may be fulfilled through regular courses during the academic year and/or through intensive summer programs that typically provide the equivalent of a full year of language study, for which students may apply for additional Princeton (or outside) funding dedicated to this purpose.
+Princeton maintains its own summer language programs in Beijing, China(link is external) and Kanazawa (Ishikawa prefecture), Japan(link is external).
 Students may also take examinations to place out of their additional language requirements.
-These examinations must be passed satisfactorily before the general examination.
+These examinations must be taken before the General Examination.

 The department has arranged with the Department of Comparative Literature for a minor in comparative literature.
 This involves choosing comparative literature as the third field in addition to other requirements that can be explained by the Director of Graduate Studies in this department or in the Department of Comparative Literature.